Taxes in Switzerland for Expats: The 2026 Guide

 Cantonal Tax (Staatssteuer)

-Canton Tax Level Effective Rate (CHF 100K income) Category
+Canton Tax Tier Effective Rate (CHF 100K) Effective Rate (CHF 200K)

 Municipal Tax (Gemeindesteuer)

-Each municipality within a canton applies its own multiplier to the cantonal rate.
-Even within Zurich canton, moving from the city of Zurich to a neighboring municipality like Kilchberg or Zollikon can reduce your tax bill by 10–20%.
-If you are still choosing where to live, model the numbers before signing a lease.
+Each municipality applies its own multiplier to the cantonal base rate.
+Within Zurich canton alone, moving from the city of Zurich to a neighboring suburb like Kilchberg or Zollikon reduces your total bill by 15–20%.
+If you are still choosing where to live, model the municipal multipliers before you sign a lease.

 Claiming Your Quellensteuer Correction

-Even under Quellensteuer, you can — and should — request a retroactive ordinary assessment (nachträgliche ordentliche Veranlagung) by 31 March of the following year.
-This lets you claim all standard deductions.
-The correction costs nothing, and the tax office issues a refund if you overpaid.
+Even on withholding tax, you can — and should — request a retroactive ordinary assessment (nachträgliche ordentliche Veranlagung) by 31 March of the following year.
+This allows you to claim all standard deductions.
+The correction costs nothing to request, and the tax office issues a refund if you overpaid.

 Typical savings from a Quellensteuer correction: